Where are our grads now? Q & A with grad Jessica Newmarch

 What’s a highlight of the job so far?

-Working on the Transplant Nurses Association Conference 2018, It was an amazing experience being able to work closely with the organising committee to put together a successful and enjoyable event for people who do so much for our community.
-It was an enjoyable experience and to be able to exceed their expectations of the event was amazing.
+It was an amazing experience to work on the Transplant Nurses Association Conference 2018.
+I worked closely with the organising committee and between all of us we put together a successful and enjoyable event for a group of people (nurses) who do so much for our community.
+We had fantastic feedback from our client who told us what an enjoyable experience it was.
+Our team exceeded all expectations which was amazing.

 Did the course contribute to you securing this position?

-The fact that I studied EventsAIR at college put me at an advantage to other candidates.
-I was also at an advantage as I could show the interviewer my major project; an event from start to finish and how that process is managed.
+The fact that I studied EventsAIR while studying put me at a distinct advantage over other candidates.
+Another advantage was having my Major Project as I was able to show the interviewer such a comprehensive document which showed that I understood the workings of an event from start to finish and exactly how the process is managed and implented.

 I love that every event is different and no two days are the same.